media-code/workspace/README.md

 php artisan workspace:integrate
 ```

-**_NOTE:_** Workspace ships with opinionated default integrations.
+Workspace ships with opinionated default integrations.
 These are easy to change & extend, but the recommended way to work with this package is to publish your own [Portable Workspace](#portable-workspaces).
 This way you have full control of any upstream configuration changes & very customized setups.

 The following composer script aliases will be installed by default inside your project: